Christian Central Academy

 How does Christian Central Academy spend its money?

 Christian Central Academy directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Christian Central Academy tax-deductible?